 While tablet war rages on with an interesting multiplicity of players (a few years ago could you have imagined Barnes & Noble competing with Samsung?), the race for the dominant operating system for the mobile enterprise is down to three choices: Android, Apple, and Microsoft.

 It’s hard to imagine Apple coming out on top in the enterprise space given its strategic adherence to closed, proprietary systems.
 While this philosophy has worked fine in the consumer space, it’s been almost universally frowned upon by IT departments.
 Will this change in the post-Jobs era?
-It’s probably too early to know, but for the foreseeable future Apple’s kimono will continue to be tightly closed.
+It’s probably too early to know, but for the foreseeable future, Apple’s kimono will continue to be tightly closed.
 Microsoft, on the other hand, has enjoyed unparalleled success and dominance in the non-mobile enterprise space, and this may offer advantages for IT managers as they plan their mobile user roadmaps for the next year or two.
-But as of this writing the full range of Win8 benefits (and potential downsides) are still open to much speculation.
+But as of this writing, the full range of Win8 benefits (and potential downsides) are still open to much speculation.

-The growing popularity of open systems may end up being the big surprise here, as more and more consulting and integration companies bridge the perceived security and support gaps that for years have (rightly or wrongly) plagued the reputation of open systems like Android.
+The growing popularity of open systems may end up being a big surprise here, as more and more consulting and integration companies bridge the perceived security and support gaps that for years have (rightly or wrongly) plagued the reputation of open systems like Android.
 Many IT managers may forego iOS and Win8 altogether, opting instead for the flexibility and 100% customization open system app development offers.
 With the future of mobile computing in constant flux, a strong argument for open systems’ inherent adaptability can be made.

 So who do you think will win the war for mobile computing?
 I welcome your thoughts and comments.